cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Common configurations:
 ^^^^^^^^^^^^^^^^^^^^^^

 These configurations are common for 4 TIMERs.
-Typically these are used to enable or disbale output events, clock for TIMERs and select the output events from a group of 16 PWM events.
+Typically these are used to enable or disable output events, clock for TIMERs and select the output events from a group of 16 PWM events.

 - Configure output select event enable that controls to enable or disable any of the 4 bit output events_o using OUT_SEL_EVT_ENABLE bitfield in the REG_EVENT_CFG.
 - Configure output event 0 select value which is used to select an event from 16 bit PWM output using using OUT_SEL_EVT0 bitfield in the REG_EVENT_CFG.